ldijkman/Hey_Electra/README.md

 Browse to 192.168.4.1

-Configure and browse to http://?????.local adres wich you have set
+Configure and browse to http://?????.local adres wich you have just set

 Android does not support mdns use bonjourbrowser app